ArminJo/ServoEasing/README.md

 - Allow to specify an arbitrary mapping between degrees and microseconds by `attach(int aPin, int aMicrosecondsForServoLowDegree, int aMicrosecondsForServoHighDegree, int aServoLowDegree, int aServoHighDegree)`.
 - **Servo speed** can be specified in **degree per second** or **milliseconds** for the complete move.
 - Degree values >= 400 can optionally be taken as microsecond values for the servo pulse.
+- All ServoEasing objects are accessible by using the [`ServoEasing::ServoEasingArray[]`](https://github.com/ArminJo/ServoEasing/blob/master/examples/ThreeServos/ThreeServos.ino#L104).

 ## [API](https://github.com/ArminJo/ServoEasing/blob/master/src/ServoEasing.h#L328)